FuzzrNet/Fuzzr/docs/web_publishing.md

 - [ ] Publisher notifications
 - [ ] Subscriptions

+## Backlog / Unprioritized

+- [ ] Save text in local Git site repo, similar to how static sites do.
+    - This will require making a git-IPFS API.
+This could also allow us to host our code on here, too.

-## Notes
+## Additional tasks

-- Look into CloudFlare cache for offline / maintenance operation
+- [ ] Look into CloudFlare cache for offline / maintenance operation
-- Look into CloudFlare HTTP/3 to HTTP/2 and HTTP 1.1 backward compatibility
+- [ ] Look into CloudFlare HTTP/3 to HTTP/2 and HTTP 1.1 backward compatibility

 ## Ongoing technical decisions